TankedThomas/ZX80/README.md

 Therefore, both sets of PCB foils are included in this repository as reference material and the copyright belongs to their respective aforementioned owners.

-I have also included realitively high quality scans of the original assembly guide, which has some contradictions to the oft-seen "original" schematic (including the one Grant provides), such as C12 being 100nF instead of 47nF, and the ROM being a 2332 instead of an 8332, and I have chosen to use the differences from this version instead as it appears to make more sense to me.
+I have also included realitively high quality scans of the original [assembly](https://github.com/TankedThomas/ZX80/blob/master/Docs/ZX80_Assembly_Part1.jpg) [guide](https://github.com/TankedThomas/ZX80/blob/master/Docs/ZX80_Assembly_Part2.jpg) (will add the source when I find it again), which has some contradictions to the oft-seen "original" schematic (including the one Grant provides), such as `C12` being `100nF` instead of `47nF`, and the ROM being a `2332` instead of an `8332`, and I have chosen to use the differences from this version instead as it appears to make more sense to me.

-Finding high-resolution photos of the original PCB is quite difficult, but I have included one that Grant supplied as it has been invaluable (albeit imperfect) to me so far.
+Finding high-resolution photos of the original PCB is quite difficult, but I have [included one that Grant supplied](https://github.com/TankedThomas/ZX80/blob/master/Docs/ZX80Iss2.jpg) as it has been invaluable (albeit imperfect) to me so far.

 The replica keypad was made by using a screenshot from Grant's foils and then tracing it in Adobe Illustrator, so I have included the original Illustrator file in this repository.

 ## Project Status

-Currently, the schematic is more or less complete though not visually identical to the original.
+Currently, [the schematic](https://github.com/TankedThomas/ZX80/blob/master/Docs/zx80_schematic_kicad.pdf) is more or less complete though not visually identical to the original.

 The PCB is at a very early stage, and cannot be completed as the wiring of the schematic does not work in modern PCB CAD software, so tweaks will have to be made.
 As I am a novice with KiCad, I welcome any and all help to make this a workable board.